StockNews.com Initiates Coverage on ClearOne (NASDAQ:CLRO)

-StockNews.com began coverage on shares of ClearOne (NASDAQ:CLRO – Get Rating) in a report issued on Friday morning.
-The firm issued a hold rating on the communications equipment provider’s stock.
+StockNews.com began coverage on shares of ClearOne (NASDAQ:CLRO – Get Rating) in a report released on Saturday.
+The firm set a “hold” rating on the communications equipment provider’s stock.

-Separately, TheStreet downgraded ClearOne from a c- rating to a d rating in a research note on Friday, November 19th.

 ClearOne Company Profile (Get Rating)